 A beautiful metal sculpture of a giant seahorse sets the stage for the park, which currently features a pleasant promenade dotted with fountains and shaded pavilions.
 One thing you'll notice are railroad tracks along the promenade (which is called Paseo del Puerto), with wooden platforms on rails where you can rest and enjoy the view.
 These are an homage to the development of the pier during the 19th century when the cargo was carried to and from the island to further trade.
 When construction of Bahía Urbana began, workers also discovered a "marine cemetery" beneath the surface, with giant clam shells and coral fragments from a bygone era.

-It's already becoming an important event space, with activities for Easter (including a carousel for the kids) and several open-air concerts already held here in 2014.
+It's already becoming an important event space, with activities for Easter (including a carousel for the kids) and several open-air concerts already held here.
 And one attraction has already established itself here: On Pier 6, San Juan Water Tours offers seaplane tours and narrated boat tours.
 A restaurant, Café 8, is also up and running, serving local cuisine in a casually chic setting.

 Planning for the Future